vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 yugānte dāruṇe prāpte kr.tsnam. sam. harate jagat k 8 k

-This is granteḍThen Arjuna, purified, embraces the feet of the Lord and the latter says ‘learn’:
+This is granted.
+Then Arjuna, purified, embraces the feet of the Lord and the latter says ‘learn’:

 tac chrutvā tvaritah. pārthah. śucir bh¯utvā samāhitah. |

 upasam. gr.hya viśveśam adhīs.veti ca so ’bravīt k 17 k

-Though the text omits it, we have to assume, after the above and in view of the other side of the lintel, that Arjuna takes his seat at the right side of the LorḍThen Siva explains the ´ secrets of the weapon:
+Though the text omits it, we have to assume, after the above and in view of the other side of the lintel, that Arjuna takes his seat at the right side of the Lord.
+Then Siva explains the ´ secrets of the weapon:

 tatas tv adhyāpayāmāsa sarahasyanivartanam |